 |Price:||See ‘Pricing’ tab|

 Be enchanted by European countries that bridge the gap between Eastern Europe and Western Europe and get a taste for both.
 You’ll enjoy the famous names such as Budapest, Vienna, Linz and Prague, but you may come away with even fonder memories of the smaller towns and unexpected highlights – perhaps the early days of the tour cycling through Serbia, Croatia and Slovakia, or the latter part of the ride in the rural Czech Republic’s Cesky Krumlov or Cesky Budejovice.

 The places we ride through not only shine with natural beauty, but all of them have a fascinating history that is just waiting to be discovered.
 And of course, you will be doing it all by bicycle, allowing you to take in even more of the local flavour and really get a feel for the people, cultures, regions and ports along the Danube.
+We will have a dinner cruise on tha danube in Budapest as well as one optional day of cycling or cruising the scenic and historic Danube Bend part of the river.
 We are also excited about our new concept of two rest days at our halfway point of Vienna – a real treat.

 The tour includes all accommodation and breakfasts, most dinners, a handful of really good city tours or local visits (eg, Wachau Winery, Budvar Brewery), your cycling jersey, excellent local guides, support vehicle, maps and route assistance, daily luggage transfers, bike mechanic assistance and plenty of fun!